Estopinal College of Architecture and Planning: Extensions

-CAP:IC
+CAP: INDY

-In 2001 the College of Architecture and Planning opened the Indianapolis Center (CAP:IC), a university-based design center, in downtown Indianapolis.
-The Center provides immersive learning opportunities for students while working on community projects.
-The main goal of the center is to help change and recover urban spaces and to make models for sustainable urban life.
-It is home to the University's Master of Urban Design and Graduate Certificate in Real Estate Development programs.
+In 2001, the College of Architecture and Planning opened the Indianapolis Center (CAP: IC), a university-based design center, in downtown Indianapolis.
+The main goal of the center was to help change and recover urban spaces and to make models for sustainable urban life.
 In 2006 CAP:IC became a partner in the larger Ball State Indianapolis Center.
-In 2016, CAP moved out of Ball State University's Indianapolis Center in order to have more space and better access to partners at their new location in the Platform across from the City-County Building (housing offices of the Mayor, DMD, and other City departments).
-The new space is called the CAP: INDY Connector in light of its mission to develop, support, and sustain connections between College students, faculty, and alumni with professionals, firms, and organizations throughout the City of Indianapolis.
+In 2016, CAP moved to the Platform across from the City-County Building and named its new space the CAP: INDY Connector in light of its mission to develop, support, and sustain connections between College students, faculty, and alumni with professionals, firms, and organizations throughout the City of Indianapolis.
+In 2019, the college moved again, this time to 25 N. Pine St. The center provides immersive learning opportunities for students while working on community projects and is home to the graduate-level Master of Urban Design program, as well as, the final year of the Master's Degree in Architecture program.